EVERYONE IS WELCOME TO ATTEND OUR SERVICES

 meets in church at 10.20am and then in the Session House until 11.30am

 Formal Communions take place three times a year on the first Sunday of March, June and November at 10.30am.
 Everyone is welcome to attend.
-The Sunday Club is not in church and is in their respective halls for whole service.
+The Sunday Club takes place in the Halls during the first part of the service and joins the rest of the congregation for communion.
 Individual glasses are used as well as a common cup.

 There is also an All Age Communion at 6.30pm which is more intimate and to which children are particularly welcome.
 On the following Sunday at 3.30pm, there is a short Communion for those who prefer a quieter service, require assistance or have missed communion the previous week.